Pukimaa/web/src/pages/blog/twitter-is-dying.md

 tags: ["news", "tech"]
 ---

-So on Monday Twitter accepted Elon Musk's Offer to buy Twitter fro $54,20 per share.
+So on Monday Twitter accepted Elon Musk's Offer to buy Twitter for $54,20 per share.
 That's a total of 44 Billion US Dollars!
 After that was announced #Mastodon was trending on Twitter.
 In case you don't know, Mastodon is an open-source and decentralized social Network like Twitter but with way more features, everyone can create their own version and because of that it is very privacy-friendly.
 You can find out more over at [joinmastodon.org](https://joinmastodon.org).

 ## Why is Twitter dying now?